 It’s considered normal to have a urinary tract infection at least once in your lifetime, and we see a lot of them here at Katy ER.
 Women suffer from them more than men.
 In fact, it’s estimated that almost half of all women will have a urinary tract infection in their lifetimes and at least one in four will get a repeat infection.

 When an infection doesn’t get better even with the right treatment, or it keeps coming back, you have a chronic UTI, which may be difficult to treat.

 Your urinary tract is a drainage system that removes urine from the body.
 It is made up of a pathway of tubes and organs that must work together.
 The urinary tract includes:

 Chronic UTIs are most common in the bladder and urethra.
-E. coli is a bacteria that commonly causes infections in both of these parts of the urinary tract.
-This bacteria naturally lives in your intestines and doesn’t usually cause any problems.
+E. coli is a bacteria that commonly cause infections in both of these parts of the urinary tract.
+This bacteria naturally live in your intestines and doesn’t usually cause any problems.

 If E. coli finds its way from the intestines to the urinary tract, it can cause an infection.
 This happens when small or even invisible bits of feces get into the urinary tract during sex, improper wiping after using the bathroom, or toilet water backsplash.

 Certain factors put you at a higher risk of developing chronic UTIs.
 These factors include:

 Men are usually prone to UTIs.
 But, if you have an enlarged prostate, it can keep the bladder from emptying completely when you urinate.
 This leaves urine in the bladder, allowing bacteria to grow.